hprez21/DashboardDemo/README.md

 ### Learning Objectives

-- Understanding how to create and implement custom attached properties in .NET MAUI
+- Understanding how to create and implement custom attached properties in .NET MAUI using bindable properties
-- Learning how attached properties work as markup extensions in XAML
+- Learning how attached properties work and their relationship with bindable properties in XAML
 - Practicing role-based UI design patterns
 - Working with bindable properties and their lifecycle
+- Understanding the BindableProperty.CreateAttached method and its parameters
-- Implementing conditional UI visibility based on application state
+- Implementing conditional UI visibility based on application state using custom properties

 ## Project Structure